abdulsayed/exp-mgmt/README.md

 # Vertex AI Studio Frontend App with Node.js Backend

-This repository contains a frontend and a Node.js backend, designed to run together.
+This my first Gen AI generated repository.
+Tt contains a frontend and a Node.js backend, designed to run together.
 The backend acts as a proxy, handling Google Cloud API calls.

 This project is intended for prototyping purposes only.